cowboycodr/kiankit/README.md

 > In addition to simplicity, these libraries are [lightweight and fast](https://pagespeed.web.dev/analysis/https-kit-fromkian-com/8742el3ywj?form_factor=mobile).

+## Principles

+KianKit strictly adheres to these core principles, and we constantly try to better align with them:

+- **Simplicity with extensibility**: Simplicity must not get in the way of extensibility and vice versa.
+- **Minimalism**: Provide the user with what they need.
+Nothing else.
+- **Eradicate complexity**: Minimize unnecessary (and sometimes necessary) complexity at all costs.

+These principles aim to give contributors a clearer vision of our goals, and to ensure that KianKit remains user-friendly, efficient, and adaptable.
+By prioritizing simplicity with extensibility, providing only what is essential, and being efficient at all times, KianKit can offer developers a streamlined and productive experience.
+Ultimately leading to faster development cycles, and more maintainable codebases.

 ## Contributing

 We welcome contributions to improve KianKit!
 If you encounter any issues or have suggestions for new features, please open an issue on the project's GitHub repository.